tengxiao1/tengxiao1/README.md

 ---

 ### <font face="Cambria Math" color=black size=6>Research Interests</font>
-I aim to develop Human-Centered AI using machine learning and reinforcement learning to enhance human decision-making and model trustworthiness in applications such  social systems, language model alignment, and scientific discovery.
+I aim to develop Human-Centered AI using machine learning and reinforcement learning to enhance human decision-making and model trustworthiness in applications such  social systems, large language model alignment, and scientific discovery.
 Currently, I am working on LLM post-training, alignment with human preference, reasoning, and their applications in scientific biology domains.

 ---